PW999/home-assistant-ansible/README.md

 If you are using a Raspberry Pi then it's strongly advised to boot it from an HDD/SSD.
 Home Asssitant isn't optimized for use on SD-cards and neither is InfluxDB (read: you **will** wreck your SD-card and loose everything on it).

 # How to run the playbook
 Assuming you'll be running Ansible directly on the target system, you can install everything with the following script.
+Make sure to have a look at the [variables](./group_vars/all) before running the actual playbook.
 ```bash
 sudo apt-get update -y
 sudo apt-get install python3-pip git --no-install-recommends -y